albertlis/albertlis/README.md

 <br />
 <br />
 ## About me:
 I am in the first year of my master studies at the Wrocław university of Science and Technology.
 I study Automatics and Control Engineering at the Faculty of Electronics.
 I graduated first degree as an Automatics and control engineer.
-My engineer specialization is Computer systems for industrial systems management.
+My engineer specialization is Robotics.
 My master specialization is Information Technologies in Automation Systems.
 I personally define my skills as "Double Full Stack Developer", because I'm can programming starting from microchips (embedded) through backend services ending with frontend services.

 - 🔭 I’m currently working on my Face Lecture service.
 It helps me learn more about webservices and related technologies.
 - 🌱 In the near future I'd like to learn about Containerization, then Machine Learnig and mobile technologies like Flutter.